Back to home pageProfessional Education

 Pudendal Nerve Stimulation

 Beaumont developed a technique to place an electrode at the pudendal nerve, located in the pelvis near the tailbone, to treat bladder and bowel dysfunction.
 Efficacy was shown in a randomized crossover clinical trial of pudendal vs. sacral stimulation for voiding dysfunction.
-Beaumont has been the leading center for pudendal implants in the United States.
+We have been the leading center for pudendal implants in the United States.
 Patients and physicians have traveled from across the world to either receive an implant or learn the technique.

 Tibial Nerve Stimulation for Overactive Bladder